LSSTDESC/rail/docs/source/installation.rst

 Here we will be installing the source code from `rail <https://github.com/LSSTDESC/rail>`_ to access all of the demonstration notebooks, and using that to install all of the other alo

-We have included an `environment.yml` that makes it easy to create a conda environment named "[name-for-your-env]" that uses conda to install some packages that have compiled libraries we have found that it is easier to install with conda.
+We have included an `environment.yml` that makes it easy to create a conda environment named "[env]" that uses conda to install some packages that have compiled libraries we have found that it is easier to install with conda.

 .. code-block:: bash